nharsh94/car-project/README.md

 ## Service microservice

-Explain your models and integration with the inventory microservice, here.
+The service microservice has 2 models and one Value Object (VO): Technician,Appointment and AutomobileVO.
+In the service model I created a foreign key for Technician because it required data from models and VO's.

 ## Sales microservice

 The sales microservice has three models and one Value Object (VO): Salesperson, Customer, Sale, and AutomobileVO.

 For the sales model, foreign keys were created for AutomobileVO, Salesperson, and Customer because it required the data from those models/VOs.

 ## Instructions to Run